SMS Notification Best Practices 2026 | MagicBell

 Cost Variations:

-International SMS costs vary wildly (3-20x US rates).
+International SMS costs vary widely (3-20x US rates).

-Best Practice: Use local phone numbers when possible and comply with local regulations.
-Many countries now require pre-registration of sender IDs with local carriers.
+Best Practice: Use local phone numbers when you can.
+Follow local rules.
+Many countries now require sender ID registration.

 Accessibility and Inclusive Design